 - adds considerable size and definition to the back musculature between the lats

 - plays an important role in injury prevention and improving posture.

-And despite the fact that several common pulling exercises will involve the traps, they can be further emphasized through various trap exercises.
+And despite the fact that several common pulling exercises will involve the traps, they can be further emphasized through various exercises.

 But in order to learn how to best workout the traps, we need to first understand their anatomy.

 Anatomically, the trapezius muscle is divided into three main regions, commonly referred to as:

 - the upper